Yoopo/libm/README.md

 restore original comment
-backport last change from musl continue to document change in readme or in a separate doc mark musl last updated commit hash backport the intrinsic cfg in rust crate (may us a cfg in lib which use intrinsic) name the c libm relibm ?
+backport last change from musl continue to document change in readme or in a separate doc mark musl last updated commit hash in every function backport the intrinsic cfg in rust crate (may us a cfg in lib which use intrinsic) name the c libm relibm ?
 Use f32::EPSILON; instead of EPS ?
+backport japardic old test aka no std test script that monitor commit on musl an

 ## Notes